Keksuccino/docs_fancymenu/background-music.md

 If you want no music in menus at all, this is the easiest way to do that.

-To globally disable the Vanilla menu music, go to FancyMenu's menu bar at the top of screens and click on **Customization -> Settings** and disable **Play Vanilla Menu in Music**.
+To globally disable or replace Vanilla menu music in FancyMenu 3.9.0+, go to FancyMenu's menu bar at the top of screens and click **Customization -> Global Customizations**.
+Global Customizations can replace menu music without requiring a resource pack and without enabling customizations for every screen.

 <br>
 <img width="600" alt="Screenshot_3" src="https://gist.github.com/assets/35544624/d829a35e-f23f-42a9-ad79-193de73b499b">